superruzafa/visual-scala-reference/_en/functions/reduceLeftOption.md

 }
 ~~~

-`reduceLeftOption` applies a binary operator `op` to each element, going from left to right, and the previous `op` result.
+`reduceLeftOption` applies the binary operator `op` to each element, going from left to right, and the previous `op` result.
 The first time `op` is applied it's fed with the two first elements.
 The final result is wrapped with `Some`.

 <figure class="diagram">
   <img src="images/reduceLeftOption.svg" alt="reduceLeftOption function">